12StarsMedia/candidio-api-documentation/source/includes/api/_productions.md

 Relationship | Description
 ------------ | -----------
-brief | Latest brief created for a production. owner | Person who created a production. project | Project production belongs to, if any. template | Template production was created from, if any. workspace | Workspace a production belongs to. assets | Assets attached to a production. briefs | All briefs attached to a production. descriptions | Shot descriptions attached to a production. sharing_users | Users a production has been shared with. snapshots | Production snapshots captured between status changes.
+brief | Latest brief created for a production. created_by | Person who created a production. project | Project production belongs to, if any. template | Template production was created from, if any. workspace | Workspace a production belongs to. assets | Assets attached to a production. briefs | All briefs attached to a production. descriptions | Shot descriptions attached to a production. collaborators | Users a production has been shared with. snapshots | Production snapshots captured between status changes.

 #### Available Scopes